-Civitas aims to continue its trend of hiring more than 90% of talent from within its operating areas.
+Civitas aims to continue its trend of hiring more than

 EMPLOYEE ENGAGEMENT

 Civitas strives to create a culture where employees can develop professional skills and advance their careers by providing growth opportunities that include training, professional education, and mentorship programs.
 The Employee Engagement Committee is responsible for educational presentations, community service projects, and social events within Civitas.